MustafaKess/Country-Dashboard-service/README.md

 (POST)
 Should include:

--country name
+- country name
--iso code for said country
+- iso code for said country
--check if temprature is measured in Celsius or not (true/false) -precipitation -> is it raining, showering or snowing? (t/f) -Capital -> check if the name of the capital is shown (t/f) -Check if coordinates are shown or not (t/f)
+- check if temprature is measured in Celsius or not (true/false)
+- precipitation -> is it raining, showering or snowing? (t/f)
+- Capital -> check if the name of the capital is shown (t/f)
+- Check if coordinates are shown or not (t/f)
--Check if population is shown or not (t/f)
+- Check if population is shown or not (t/f)
--Check if land area size is shown or not (t/f) -TargetCurrencies shows all exhange rates that are shown.
+- Check if land area size is shown or not (t/f)
+- TargetCurrencies shows all exhange rates that are shown.

 (GET)